Dipropyltryptamine: Society and culture

+Recreational use

+DPT has been used recreationally, but has remained relatively obscure.

 Religious use

-DPT is used as a religious sacrament by the Temple of the True Inner Light, a New York City offshoot of the Native American Church.
-The Temple believes DPT and other entheogens are physical manifestations of God.
+DPT is used as a religious sacrament by the Temple of the True Inner Light, a psychedelic church based in New York City that was founded in 1980 and has operated for decades.
+The temple believes that DPT and other psychedelic drugs are the physical form of God.